tldr-pages/tldr/pages/common/postcss.md

 `postcss {{path/to/file}} --output {{path/to/file}}`

-- Parse and transform CSS file(s) and output to a specific directory:
+- Parse and transform a CSS file and output to a specific directory:

 `postcss {{path/to/file}} --dir {{path/to/directory}}`

-- Parse and transform CSS file(s) in-line:
+- Parse and transform a CSS file in-place:

 `postcss {{path/to/file}} --replace`